 So, if you find your absenteeism is frequently due to issues like the ones above, ask yourself if needing to be in the office is critical to your company.
 You may find a more flexible arrangement benefits everyone.

 Invest in DEI

-Prioritizing diversity, equity, and inclusion in the workplace is not just a passing trend.
-Doing so helps marginalized groups feel a sense of belonging at work, while educating non-marginalized groups about the unique lived experiences of their teammates.
+Prioritising diversity, equity, and inclusion in the workplace is not just a passing trend.
+Doing so helps marginalised groups feel a sense of belonging at work, while educating non-marginalised groups about the unique lived experiences of their teammates.

 And when people feel like they belong at work, they're more likely to show up.
 So much so, a report from the Society for Human Resource Management (SHRM).
 “Employee absenteeism due to anxiety, worry, stress, or frustration stemming from experiencing or witnessing unfair treatment based on race or ethnicity in the workplace may have cost U.S. businesses up to $54 billion in the past year.”